What is Oscillator? Types and applications of Oscillator

 The concept of a simple oscillator circuit:

 The basic concepts of an oscillator can be given by a simple electrical circuit which consists of a capacitor and an inductor connected in parallel.
 But remember that you must have the basic knowledge of Inductor and Capacitor to understand that circuit.
-We know that the capacitor store the electrical energy in the form of charge and the inductor can also store electrical energy but in the form of electromagnetic magnetic field.
+We know that the capacitor store the electrical energy in the form of charge and the inductor can also store electrical energy but in the form of an electromagnetic magnetic field.

-Now the inductor starts discharging through the capacitor and the capacitor start charging in the opposite polarity.
+Now the inductor starts discharging through the capacitor and the capacitor starts charging in the opposite polarity.
 So this charging and discharging of the capacitor and inductor makes the oscillating signal or we can say the repeatable get and paid of electrical energy between the capacitor and inductor creates the oscillations.

 You may have a question in your mind how long it runs?
 The inter-conversion of energy cannot continue forever because of energy losses.
 The energy loss will occur due to the resistance of the circuit.
 For this reason, the oscillation becomes decreasing and a time will come when the oscillation will be zero.